Dmitrii-I/lpic-1-study-notes/README.md

 - IPv6 addresses can be built in part from computer's MAC address

 ### /etc/services
+- config file that maps port numbers to named services
+- meant for programs to do `getportbyname('pop3')` type queries

 ### IPv4, IPv6

 ### Subnetting
+- process of designating some high-order bits from the host part and grouping them with the network mask to form the subnet mask
+- done to have subnetworks inside main network
+- all hosts on a subnetwork have same network prefix
+- a /24 network can have following number of subnets for each subnet mask:
+    - /24: 1 subnet
+    - /25: 2 subnets
+    - /26: 4 subnets
+    - ...
+    - in general: 2 to the power of number of subnet bits - number of network bits

 ### TCP, UDP, ICMP
 - TCP: Transimission Control Protocol, a layer 3 (transport layer) protocol